MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v2.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+There is a new version of this task available at [AzureResourceManagerTemplateDeployment@3 - ARM template deployment v3 task](azure-resource-manager-template-deployment-v3.md).

 ### What's new in task version 2

 * Works with cross-platform agents (Linux, macOS, or Windows)